orthanc-team/orthanc-auth-service/README.md

        "level": "study",
        "method": "get"}'
 ```
-- in response, the `orthanc-token-service` will reply with this payload (required by the authorization plugin):
+- in response, the `orthanc-auth-service` will reply with this payload (required by the authorization plugin):
 ```json
   {
     "granted":false,